-Following the success of our first four Northern Ireland Parents’ Parliament in Bangor, Magherafelt, Newry and Omagh we are excited to announce the date for our 5th event in Belfast, with a final Parliament to be held in the Parliament Buildings at Stormont, Belfast in late 2019.
+Following the success of our first four Northern Ireland Parents’ Parliament in Bangor, Magherafelt, Newry and Omagh we are excited to announce the date for our 5th event in Belfast, with a final Parliament to be held in the Parliament Buildings at Stormont, Belfast in early 2020.
 This final event will be a culmination of all the regional Parents’ Parliaments with a representative group of parents from across NI presenting feedback and/or proposed actions needing to be addressed in education.

 The Parents' Parliament is a great opportunity for all parents to share your views, ideas and experiences of your child’s education with key education policymakers in a relaxed and friendly way.

 Here’s some feedback from our previous events: